Characters: Kingdom Hearts Disney Villains

 Voiced by: Aiko Konoshima (Japanese), Susanne Blakeslee (English)

 Lady Tremaine is mother by blood of Anastasia and Drizella.
-Using Cinderella as a maid, she will do anything to ensure her two daughters' own success.
+Keeping Cinderella as a slave, she will do anything to ensure her two daughters' own success.

 - Cats Are Mean: Lucifer.